-A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
-The ship ran aground.
-The Japanese quickly set up machineguns and fired on the POWs.
-Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water.
+A Japanese tanker, that had been hit by torpedoes, spilled oil and gasoline into the water, and was intentionally run aground.
+The Japanese quickly set up machine guns on its bridge and fired on the POWs in the water.
+Boats from the other ships in the convoy attempted to hunt down the POWs.
 If they found a man, they shot him.
-What saved many lives was that with dusk it became harder for the Japanese to see them.
+What saved many lives was that with dusk it became harder for the Japanese to see the POWs.

 The Japanese announced to the Americans that if they surrendered that they would be treated with compassion.
 About 30 men gave up after hearing this.
-According to one man who escaped after surrendering, the POWs had their hands tied to the ship's rail, and the Japanese shot each POW in the back of the head.
+According to one man who escaped after surrendering, the POWs had their hands tied to the ship's rail, and a Japanese officer shot each POW in the back of the head.
 They then pushed the bodies overboard.

-son.
-He was lost at sea when the
+Sgt.
+Forrest F. Teal was lost at sea when the

 Shinyo Maru sunk on September 7, 1944.

 died at sea, his name appears on the Tablets